Spin-symmetric solution of an interacting quantum dot attached to superconducting leads: Andreev states and the $0-\pi$

 \section{Abstract}

-A quantum dot with Coulomb repulsion attached to left and right superconducting leads is studied via the perturbation expansion in the interaction strength.
-We use the Nambu formalism and the standard many-body diagrammatic representation of the impurity Green functions.
-We formulate the perturbation expansion in the spectral representation so that to be able to separate contributions of the isolated Andreev bound states and from those of the continuous band states.
-We resolve exactly the spin-symmetric state in the asymptotic limit with Andreev states approaching the Fermi energy.
-We demonstrate that the spin-symmetric state reaches saturation at zero temperature at a critical interaction at which the Andreev states merge and freeze at the Fermi energy.
-There is no solution above this critical interaction with Andreev states split from the Fermi energy unless external magnetic field breaking the spin reflection symmetry is applied and degeneracy of the ground state lifted.
+Behavior of Andreev gap states in a quantum dot with Coulomb repulsion symmetrically attached to superconducting leads is studied via the perturbation expansion in the interaction strength.
+We find the exact asymptotic form of the spin-symmetric solution for the Andreev states continuously approaching the Fermi level.
+We thereby derive a critical interaction at which the Andreev states at zero temperature merge at the Fermi energy, being the upper bound for the $0-\pi$ transition.
+We show that the spin-symmetric solution becomes degenerate beyond this interaction, in the $\pi$ phase, and the Andreev states do not split unless the degeneracy is lifted.
+We further demonstrate that the degeneracy of the spin-symmetric state extends also into the $0$ phase in which the solutions with zero and non-zero frequencies of the Andreev states may coexist.